Collapse of Irrelevant Representations (CIR) Ensures Robust and Non-Disruptive LLM Unlearning: Identifying problems with unlearning

 \subsection{Disruption leads to unrobustness}

 Existing unlearning methods are consistently easy to undo.
-We have noticed that we can predict how successful a fine-tuning attack will be by looking at the disruption during unlearning.
-Let us divide unlearning runs into two phases: "non-disruptive", which lasts as long as retain loss stays below 100.1\% of its initial value, and "disruptive", which starts after that.
+We observe that the success of a fine-tuning attack can be predicted from the disruption caused during unlearning.
+To formalize this, we divide unlearning runs into two phases: \emph{non-disruptive}, which lasts as long as retain loss stays below 100.1\% of its initial value,\footnote{We found by trial and error that this is the highest disruption threshold for which the robustness guarantee shown on Figure~\ref{fig:2_breaking_point_rebound} holds.} and \emph{disruptive}, which begins once this threshold is exceeded.
+(Retain loss is the model's loss computed over the retain datasets defined in Section~\ref{wmdp_datasets}.)

-On Figure~\ref{fig:2_breaking_point_rebound} (in the appendix) we see that unlearning achieved during the disruptive phase is usually reversible with a fine-tuning attack.
-But surprisingly, \textbf{unlearning that happened without any disruption remains robust}.
-Sometimes disruptive unlearning is partially robust too, but it is not guaranteed.
+On Figure~\ref{fig:2_breaking_point_rebound}, we see that unlearning achieved in the disruptive phase is usually reversible by a fine-tuning attack.
+In contrast, \textbf{unlearning that occurs without any disruption remains robust}.

-This means that letting unlearning disrupt general performance is unacceptable.
-In our experiments, unlearning can become unrobust after as little as \emph{0.1\% retain set disruption}.
-This finding explains the results from \citet{deeb_unlearning_2024}, who allowed unlearning to disrupt retain loss by 5\%, and then showed near-zero robustness.
+This shows that allowing unlearning to disrupt general performance is unacceptable.
+In our experiments, unlearning robustness can collapse after as little as \textbf{0.1\%} retain set disruption.
+This finding explains the results of \citet{deeb_unlearning_2024}, who permitted a 5\% disruption of the retain loss and observed near-zero robustness.